 • respiratory system infections.

-In addition to wound infection, complications can be caused by artificial ventilation of the lungs (pneumonia), the use of a urethral catheter (cystitis), venous access (thrombophlebitis).
-The temperature after the operation to remove the gallbladder above 38.5 ° C should suggest a possible purulent infection (liver abscess, subdiaphragmatic abscess, peritonitis).
-The list of possible infectious diseases, one way or another associated with surgery, is quite wide.
-Assume infection is necessary in the presence of fever after surgery, pain, redness and swelling in the area of the surgical wound, the presence of purulent discharge.
+In addition to wound infection, complications can be caused by artificial ventilation of the lungs (pneumonia), use of urethral catheter(cystitis), venous access (thrombophlebitis).
+Temperature after removal surgery gallbladder above 38.5 °C should suggest a probable purulent infection (liver abscess, subphrenic abscess, peritonitis).
+List of probable infectious diseases, one way or another related to surgical intervention, is quite wide.
+It is necessary to assume infection if there is elevated temperature after surgery, pain, redness and swelling in the area of the surgical wound, the presence of purulent discharge.

 It is necessary to pay attention not only to the presence of fever.

-For example, if the temperature after heart surgery is combined with weakness, chills, and the appearance of heart murmurs, there is reason to suspect infective endocarditis.
+For example, if the temperature after heart surgery is combined with weakness, chills and the appearance of heart murmurs, there is reason to suspect infective endocarditis.

 Phlebothrombosis